Using Multiple Lists for a Single Program

 Residencies offering more than one program in the Match can choose to submit Multiple Lists for some or all of their programs if desired.
 For example, a residency offering three programs at different locations or sites could choose to submit three lists for the program at the first site, two lists for the program at the second site, and only one list for the program at the third site, if that was necessary to satisfy their requirements.

 Programs may only submit Multiple Lists in Phase I of the Match.
 This option will not be available to programs in Phase II of the Match.

 When a program sets up Multiple Lists, each List is assigned an alphabetic priority (i.e., A, B, C, etc.) to distinguish the Lists.
-In the event the same applicant is ranked on more than one List, the applicant will match on the List with the higher priority (e.g., List A ahead of List B).
+In the event the same applicant is ranked on more than one List and can match on more than one List, the applicant will match on the List with the higher priority (e.g., List A ahead of List B).

 Applicants applying to a program that chooses to submit Multiple Lists need only include on their Rank Order Lists the single program Match Code Number originally assigned to the program.
 Applicants do not need to know that the program is submitting Multiple Lists, or on which specific List(s) for the program their names may appear.

 When the program's Match results are distributed, the applicants matched from the various Lists will be combined together, so that results show a single integrated list of applicants matched to the program.